-Before choosing a PEO, business owners should factor in whether the PEO offers these five lesser-known, performance-boosting services:
+When considering the benefits of a PEO, business owners should also weigh whether the PEO offers these six lesser-known, performance-boosting services:

 Employee salaries are directly linked to a company’s success, so employers need to get this business basic right.
 Paying employees equitably increases employee satisfaction, engagement, productivity and loyalty.

 Setting relevant salary ranges for every position within an organization can be time-consuming and complex, especially considering that compensation may include incentives and bonuses in addition to base pay.
-PEOs can alleviate that burden by structuring meaningful compensation programs that meet employee expectations and create competitive advantages.
+When considering the benefits of a PEO, this lesser-known HR service alleviates that burden by structuring meaningful compensation programs that meet employee expectations and create competitive advantages.

 The very act of surveying employees can increase engagement and communicate that their opinions matter.
 If you don’t act on the results, though, the exercise could backfire.

-To maximize the benefits employee surveys provide, look to a qualified PEO that can ensure you are asking the right questions and demonstrating how much you value your team’s feedback.
-The best PEOs not only design and administer employee surveys for their clients, but also deliver in-depth analyses of data captured and create focused, follow-up action plans.
+To maximize the benefits employee surveys provide, look to a qualified PEO to ensure you are asking the right questions and demonstrating how much you value your team’s feedback.
+The best PEOs not only design and administer employee surveys for their clients but also deliver in-depth analyses of data captured and create focused follow-up action plans.

-You probably understand how important it is to plan strategically, especially when your company begins a new venture, the economy or marketplace changes or new regulations or trends start to affect the business.
+It is important to plan strategically, especially when your company begins a new venture, the economy or marketplace changes or new regulations or trends start to affect the business.
 But you may be too time-strapped to do anything but keep your company running from day to day, as many small business owners are.
 A PEO can provide the strategic planning help you need.

 Axcet’s specialists, for example, can help you refocus your business objectives on the “bigger picture,” realign business activities with the longer-term vision and develop a strategic plan that serves as a roadmap for achieving your company’s mission.